mars0i/depniche/doc/brainstorm1.md

 > Maybe the idea of representing niches by types per se---i.e. types
 > at the language level---is a bad idea.

+There may be one niche, or a list of niches, or spatially indexed niches--i.e. we can have a 1-D, 2-D, or 3-D structure with locations in which one or more niches can be located.

+Since types as such can't be duplicated, the way to do this is to use locations as arbitrary type indexes.
+Then a niche is any type s.t. the non-location characteristics are correct for an organism.

+> This doesn't seem to solve the problem with the dependent-types representation of niches, that an organism can fill different niches.
+Because if an organism has type `Niche nicheindex nichelocation`, it doesn't have type `Niche nicheindex' nichelocation'`.
+Right?

+> OK, but this is what Haskell typeclasses or Idris interfaces are
+> for.
+They let multiple types be subtypes.
+So if you say that an
+> organism has to satisfy an interface, it can do that using different
+> types.
+Q: Are interfaces dependent types?
+Can they be indexed?
+> (And if not, maybe Haskell is just as good as Idris.)
+> Also note that on a podcast---maybe where Aaron Stump was a
+> guest?---there was talk of a language in which something could be an
+> instance of multiple types.
+There was a name for that.

+> Here's an answer from TDDI p.
+183:

+>> If you know Haskell, you’ll be familiar with Haskell’s concept of type classes.
+Interfaces in Idris are similar to type classes in Haskell and are often used in the same way, though there are some differ- ences.
+The most important are, first, that interfaces in Idris *can be parameterized by values of any type, and are not limited to types or type constructors*, and, second, interfaces in Idris can have multiple implementations, though we won’t go into the details in this chapter. [emphasis added]

+So maybe treat an organism type as an Idris interface, and then it can be an instance of any niche type that satisfies that interface.
+(Sounds slightly backwards, but kinda makes sense.)

 If an organism can satisfy multiple niches, then some niches may be more salutary than others for a given organism.